sharpsaw/git-dots/README.md

 <!--
 Requires: https://github.com/sharpsaw/perl-dots (for its bin/bin-docs)
-Update by having sharpsaw/perl-dots then yy@" on the next line: jjV}k!bin-docs
+Update by having sharpsaw/perl-dots then Y@" on the next line: jjV}k!bin-docs
 -->
 * `,hubi` ⇒ Install defunkt's `hub` command.